 Check the Growth Mindset Kit designed to raise confident kids growing up with tech

 10.Save for a family vacation

-Have an empty jar and get everyone to contribute to it.
+Have everyone in the family contribute to the vacation, even the children.
+You can do this by having an empty jar and get everyone to contribute to it.
 Once the jar is full, count the money and decide where you can go with it.